MacroGlobe/macroglobe.github.com/index.md

-# MacroGlobe
+# Welcome to MacroGlobe
-Gaze on our planet
+A globe for us all